IncredibleZuess/NWU-VIPProject2024/README.md

     - A greeting for the user.

 2. **Usage Summary:**
-    - A bar graph showing app usage for the day.
+    - A view showing app usage for the day.

 ### Navigation